Shifoue/Portfolio/Eye_Segmentation_Project/README.md

-The goald here is to implement a UNET model and train him on 178x218 pixels face images:
+The goal here is to implement a UNET model and train him on 178x218 pixels face images

 Here is what the model looks like :